-(viii) Develop, coordinate, and maintain all DoD computer matching agreements, to include submission of required match notices for publication in the Federal Register and advance notification to the OMB and the Congress of the proposed matches, consistent with 5 U.S.C.
-552a, OMB Circular A-130, and DoD 5400.11-R.
+(viii) Develop, coordinate, and maintain all DoD computer matching agreements, to include the submission of required match notices for publication in the Federal Register and the provision of advance notification to the OMB and the Congress, consistent with 5 U.S.C.
+552a, OMB Circular A- 130, and DoD 5400.11-R.